pipe11/TFM_fake_news_detector/README.md

 # 9 App

-After some **streamlit configurations tests** wich can be revised on this notebook: [streamlit configurations](https://github.com/pipe11/TFM_fake_news_detector/blob/master/predictors/06_Streamlit_configuration.ipynb) we decided to lauch our Web App hosting it at **[Heroku](https://dashboard.heroku.com/)**, it is a **platform as a service (PaaS)** that enables developers to build, run, and operate applications entirely in the cloud.
+After some **Streamlit configurations tests** wich can be revised on this notebook: [streamlit configurations](https://github.com/pipe11/TFM_fake_news_detector/blob/master/predictors/06_Streamlit_configuration.ipynb) we decided to lauch our Web App hosting it at **[Heroku](https://dashboard.heroku.com/)**, it is a **platform as a service (PaaS)** that enables developers to build, run, and operate applications entirely in the cloud.

-We have another **[The Github repository](https://github.com/pipe11/es_fake_news_detector)** for the **web app including its front-end** of this project using heroku service for web hosting.
+We have another **[The Github repository](https://github.com/pipe11/es_fake_news_detector)** for the **web app including its front-end** of this project using Heroku service for web hosting.
 We followed the [heroku's guide](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy our app.

 **[1.
 Create a Heroku Account](https://signup.heroku.com/signup/dc)** which it allows you to syncronize your GitHub repository where you have stored your files.

 **[2.
 Install Heroku CLI on Git](https://devcenter.heroku.com/articles/getting-started-with-python#set-up)**.
-This step is note necessary but I recommend the usage of the Heorku CLI for deploy your server properly and check if there are errors.
+This step is note necessary but I recommend the usage of the Heroku CLI for deploy your server properly and check if there are errors.

-**3. Files needed on your repor**: You must have all the following files stored on the repository you are syncronizing with Heroku:
+**3. Files needed on your repository**: You must have all the following files stored on the repository you are synchronizing with Heroku:
 - **Requirements.txt** with all the **packages needed** and their **versions**, this file lists the app dependencies to install all the packages on the server, e.g on my case:
 ```
 pandas==1.1.1